PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 :::

 ### Presenting
 Present your work to a teacher at one of the lab sessions.
 Be prepared to explain how your code works and to answer any question the teacher might have about it.
-When the teacher is satisfied with your presentation, upload your HTML file to the assignment [Lab 3](https://ju.instructure.com/courses/4775/assignments/25244) on Canvas, after which the teacher will approve you on the assignment.
+When the teacher is satisfied with your presentation, he will approve you on the assignment [Lab 3 Presentation](https://ju.instructure.com/courses/6820/modules/items/241266) on Canvas, and you can upload your solution to the assignment [Lab 3 Code](https://ju.instructure.com/courses/6820/modules/items/254127).

 ## Lab 4: Tabs
 The file <a :href="$withBase('courses/web-development-advanced-concepts/files/lab-04-tabs.html')" target="_blank">lab-04-tabs.html</a> contains three forms: